2019/20

 Makeshift Goalkeeper Shirt

-For the trip to Lincoln City, Oxford United forgot to pack the keepers' shirts.
+For their trip to Lincoln City, Oxford United forgot to pack the goalkeeper's shirts.

-To avoid falling foul of EFL rules and fines, Oxford hastily visited Lincoln's kit room to convert training tops into match shirts, complete with the obligatory player name, number and competition sleeve patches.
+To avoid potential EFL rules violations and fines, the team quickly visited Lincoln's kit room, where they converted training tops into match shirts.
+These makeshift shirts were outfitted with the required player names, numbers, and competition sleeve patches.

 Oxford United wore shirts featuring League Cup competition sleeve patches for the fourth-round and quarter-final ties.